algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

   * Bringing frogs home
   * Eating flies that appear on screen
   * Finishing a level
-  * Catching the Ping frogthat randomly appears  on the screen.
+  * Catching the Ping frog that randomly appears  on the screen.

 <img src="Images/Score.png" width="250">